Priyalgangwal9/Newszilla/README.md

 This is a simple news website built with HTML, CSS, and JavaScript, utilizing the News API to fetch and display news articles.
 The project aims to provide a straightforward and responsive platform for users to stay updated on the latest news.
+Users can explore news articles based on different categories such as business, entertainment, health, science, sports, and technology.
+They can also search for specific news articles using keywords.